Vermeer and the Art of the Renaissance Perpective - Part 1. (UPDATED)

 JØrgen Wadum had proposed that Vermeer used a chalked string stretched from a pin inserted at the vanishing point.
 He would have then plucked the string to mark chalk lines.
 In terms of practical use, the method of chalked strings is inaccurate and hardly applicable.
 Eventually why would any painter soak a string in a chalk and then nail and stretch it to a canvas when he could make a line more accurately and much quicker with a ruler, either by the crayon or even chalk itself, right on the canvas?
 One will soon realize that this method is impractical and does not address the location of lateral points.

 The constructional scheme goes well beyond the borders of the canvas and small scale of Vermeer's pictures requires the high precision which is impossible to attain by strumming some strings.
-Vermeer made all the preliminary preparations on a sheet of thin paper, which he latter pinned to the canvas at the vanishing point.
+Vermeer made all the preliminary preparations on a sheet of thin paper, which he latter pinned to the canvas at the vanishing point and then transferred by the pouncing method to the canvas.

 Three Point Perspective